Easter Baskets for All Ages | Easter Gift Ideas

 Easter Basket Alternatives

-If you are looking for ideas outside of the traditional Easter basket, you might consider using some of these containers as a nontraditional Easter basket this year.
+If you are looking for ideas outside of an actual basket, you might consider using some of these containers as a nontraditional Easter basket this year.

 A kid-size umbrella makes a great Easter basket alternative!
 Fill it with rain boots, bubbles, sidewalk chalk, a swimsuit, a pair of sunglasses, and anything else to encourage fun outdoors.